Python print() Method

-The following example displays values of
+The following example demonstrates the

 >>> name="Ram" >>> age=21 >>> print(name, age, sep=",") Ram,21